anantshri1/GraphRAG_for_3dQFT/README.md

    - `llama-3.3-70b-versatile` for structured entity and relation extraction on synthetic text This stage was used exclusively to validate schema design, test extraction robustness, and identify postprocessing issues prior to full corpus ingestion.
 - After validation, the full PDF corpus was processed using `Gemini 3.1 Flash-Lite` as the primary extraction model, which was selected for its ability to handle dense mathematical content, figures, and structured physics text.
-- Extracted outputs were normalized using a Pydantic-validated schema, followed by postprocessing steps including duplicate entity removal, hallucinated node filtering, relation normalization, and consistency correction.
+- Extracted outputs were normalized using a Pydantic-validated schema (a typed ontology with 3 node types (Theory, Quiver, Operator) and 5 edge types (mirror_of, rg_flows_to, abelian_dual_of, operator_map, symmetry_map) was hand-designed based on the physics of the domain), followed by postprocessing steps including duplicate entity removal, hallucinated node filtering, relation normalization, and consistency correction.
 - A typed knowledge graph was constructed using NetworkX, enabling multi-hop traversal over physics entities such as operators, dualities, and quiver gauge structures.
 <img width="1389" height="890" alt="image" src="https://github.com/user-attachments/assets/e4e67d7b-9d34-44d8-8a0d-b01ea20c8ad4" />